Covariance regression with random forests: Method

 In typical supervised problems where the target is the observed true response, random forests search for the optimal level of the \texttt{nodesize} parameter by using out-of-bag (OOB) prediction errors computed using the true responses and OOB predictions.
 The \texttt{nodesize} value with the smallest OOB error is chosen.
 However, in our problem, the target is the conditional covariance matrix which is unknown.
 Therefore, we propose a heuristic method for tuning the \texttt{nodesize} parameter.
 For \texttt{nodesize} tuning, we use the OOB covariance matrix estimates, as described in Algorithm \ref{alg:covest}.

-The general idea of the \texttt{nodesize} tuning method is to find the \texttt{nodesize} level where the OOB covariance matrix predictions at two consecutive \texttt{nodesize} levels become similar.
+The general idea of the \texttt{nodesize} tuning method is to find the \texttt{nodesize} level where the average difference between OOB covariance matrix predictions at two consecutive \texttt{nodesize} levels is the smallest among the set of \texttt{nodesize} values.
 We first train separate random forests for a set of \texttt{nodesize} values (see the Parameter settings section in simulation study).
 Then, we compute the OOB covariance matrix estimates as described in Algorithm \ref{alg:covest} for each random forest.
-Define $MAD(\mathbf{A},\mathbf{B})= \frac{2}{q(q+1)} \sum_{i=1}^{q}\sum_{j=i}^{q} | \mathbf{A}_{ij} - \mathbf{B}_{ij} |$.
-Let $\hat \Sigma^s_{\mathbf{x}_{i}}$ be the estimated covariance matrix for observation $i$ when \texttt{nodesize}$=s$.
+Define $MAD\left(\mathbf{D},\mathbf{E}\right)= \frac{2}{q(q+1)} \sum_{i=1}^{q}\sum_{j=i}^{q} | \mathbf{D}_{ij} - \mathbf{E}_{ij} |$.
+Let $\mathbf{\hat \Sigma}^s_{\mathbf{x}_{i}}$ be the estimated covariance matrix for observation $i$ when \texttt{nodesize}$=s$.
 Let $s(1) < \ldots < s(M)$ be a set of increasing node sizes.
 For $j=\{1,\ldots M-1\}$, let Then we select $s(j)$ that corresponds to the value $j$ for which $MAD_j$ is the minimum among $\{MAD_1,\ldots, MAD_M\}$.
-See Section \ref{suppsec:nodesize} of the Supplementary Material for the results of a \texttt{nodesize} tuning experiment.
+See Section \ref{suppsec:2_1} of the Supplementary Material for the results of a \texttt{nodesize} tuning experiment and the illustration of the process with an example.

 When a node sample size $n_d$ is smaller than the number of responses $q$, the sample covariance matrix becomes highly variable.
 In fact, if $n_d - 1 < q$, the estimate is singular and hence non-invertible.
 Therefore, the tuning set of \texttt{nodesize} levels should be larger than $q$.
-In fact, we need more than $q$ distinct values, so we use sub-sampling instead of bootstrap resampling for tree building to guarantee distinctness, assuming the observations in the original sample are distinct.
+In fact, we need more than $q$ distinct values, so we use sub-sampling instead of bootstrap resampling for each tree building step of the proposed method to guarantee distinctness, assuming the observations in the original sample are distinct.